How To: Remove Ink from Leather

 Also note that several variables affect how leather will react to different cleaning agents, from the type of dye your leather is treated with to how regularly the leather has been conditioned with a protective substance.
 Before you start to remove ink from leather, it’s critical to test each cleaning method on an inconspicuous spot of the to make sure it will not cause lasting damage to your couch, handbag, car seat, wallet, or jacket.

 Remove Ink from Leather with… Liquid Soap

 As a first step, try eliminating the ink from leather with a mild liquid soap.
-Apply a few drops of soap to a white rag (colored rags can transfer dye to the leather) and blot the ink stain with it.
+Apply a few drops of dish soap to a white rag (colored rags can transfer dye to the leather) and blot the ink stain with it.
 Never use harsh solvent-based cleaning products and avoid scrubbing the spot, which may spread the damage further.

 Remove Ink from Leather with… Rubbing Alcohol

 If blotting with a soapy rag proves ineffective, try using isopropyl alcohol (also known as rubbing alcohol) instead.
 Dip a Q-tip or white cloth in the isopropyl alcohol and gently dab the stain, taking care not to spread the ink around.
 Isopropyl alcohol is a powerful cleaning agent, so keep a light hand.
 Follow up with a leather conditioner—which you can find at most big-box and home improvement stores or make yourself—to put some moisture back into the affected area.